citp/privacy-policy-historical/f/fr/fro/frontgate.com.md

 **Data Encryption & Risk of Decryption**
-Grandin Road makes use of a 128-bit encryption key issued by RSA Data Security, Inc. When a secure connection is initiated, our server's public key is automatically transferred to your browser.
-Your browser then uses this key to encrypt information transferred back to .
-This information can only be decrypted using the private key installed on 's secure server.
+Frontgate makes use of a 128-bit encryption key issued by RSA Data Security, Inc. When a secure connection is initiated, our server's public key is automatically transferred to your browser.
+Your browser then uses this key to encrypt information transferred back to Frontgate.
+This information can only be decrypted using the private key installed on Frontgate's secure server.

 You may have read in the news that the RC4 encryption algorithm had been broken.
 In fact, a single message which had been encrypted using the less powerful 40-bit key was successfully decrypted.
 However, decrypting this single message utilized 120 computer workstations and two parallel supercomputers spread across three major research centers for more than 8 days.
 Decrypting additional messages would take the same amount of time and resources.
 The 128-bit encryption key has not been broken.